ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Ignoring Wèi WúXiàn’s question, Lán WàngJī asked, “Wèi Yīng, do you feel any discomfort anywhere in your body?”

 The sudden change of the topic puzzled Wèi WúXiàn.
-However, he did not insist on the matter, he simply replied, “Not at all.
+However, he did not insist on the matter; he simply replied, “Not at all.
 I had a headache when I woke up.
 However, right now, I’m feeling completely fine.”

-Lán WàngJī said, “According to what the doctor said, your amnesia is temporary, that you will soon recover your memories.”
+Lán WàngJī said, “According to what the doctor said, your amnesia is temporary; you will soon recover your memories.”

 With a complete trust in Lán WàngJī, Wèi WúXiàn said, “All right, then.
 I won’t ask any more questions.
 I’ll wait until I regain all my lost memories.
 And when that time comes, everything that I don’t understand now will become clear to me.”